v6d-io/v6d/docs/notes/architecture.rst

 *NO* instant remote data accessing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The partitions of a distributed data are stored distributedly in corresponding Vineyard instances of the cluster.
+The partitions of distributed data are stored distributedly in corresponding Vineyard instances of the cluster.
 Only the client on the same machine can access the data partition.
-In order to access a remote partition, data migration APIs of Vineyard can be invoked to trigger the migration process, but not for instant accessing.
+In order to access a remote partition, data migration APIs of Vineyard can be invoked to trigger the migration process, but not for instant access.